Welcome to the Windsor Locks Youth Services Bureau Shattered Dreams Page!

 Following is a synopsis of the program:

-- On Thursday, April 26th, approximately every 15 minutes a student will be removed from a classroom by the “Grim Reaper.”
-While the student is being removed, a uniformed police officer will read the student’s obituary, which was prepared by the parents.
+On Thursday, day one of the program, approximately every 15 minutes a student will be removed from a classroom by the "Grim Reaper."
+While the student is being removed from the classroom, a uniformed police officer will read the student's obituary, prepared by the parents.
 These obituaries will be posted in the classroom and remain there throughout the day.
-The removed students will be made up to resemble a “living dead” victim and then will return to classes for the remainder of the day.
-When back in class, the students will not be allowed to interact with other students.
+The removed students will be made up to resemble a "living dead" victim and then return to classes for the remainder of the day.
+When back in class, the students will not be allowed to interact with other students verbally.

-- At 2:00 p.m., the “living dead” students will leave to participate in an overnight retreat that will provide them with activities and the opportunity to process the events of the day – with the guidance and supervision of adults trained to deal with crisis situations.
+At 2:00 p.m., the "living dead" students will leave to participate in an overnight retreat that will provide them with activities and the opportunity to process the events of the day – with the guidance and supervision of adults trained to deal with crises.

-On Friday morning, April 27th, an assembly will be held in the high school auditorium.
-Presentations and a review of the previous day’s experiences will demonstrate the accident’s impact on the school community.
+On Friday morning, day two of the program, an assembly is held in the high school auditorium.
+Guest speakers, along with presentations and a review of the previous day's experiences, will demonstrate the accident's impact on the school community.

 You may also visit the following websites for more information on the program's components.
 These websites contain an overview of the program and past examples from programs in Texas.